microsoft/Kusto-Query-Language/doc/datatypes-string-operators.md

 ---
 # String operators

 Kusto offers a variety of query operators for searching string data types.
-The following article describes the how string terms are indexed, lists the string query operators, and gives tips for optimizing performance.
+The following article describes how string terms are indexed, lists the string query operators, and gives tips for optimizing performance.

 ## Understanding string terms